Rakeen Saad: Personal life

 She is the daughter of the late journalist Saad Al-Silawi, former chief correspondent and regional manager of Al Arabiya News Channel.
 Her mother is an artist and the jewelry designer of Rawabi Abughazaleh.
-She is a middle child, between her older brother Sari, and younger sister Razanah.
+She is a middle child, between her older brother Sari and younger sister Razanah.

+At 10 years old, Saad took acting classes at the National Center for Culture and Arts at King Hussein Foundation.
+She graduated with a Bachelor of Arts (BA) in Drama from the University of Exeter.
+She participated in many workshops and acting courses in cinema and TV in Canada and Egypt.

 Career

-She started theatrical performance at 10 years old, when she was a student in the National Center for Culture and Arts at King Hussein Foundation.
-She received her Bachelor of Arts in Drama from the University of Exeter.
-She participated in many workshops and acting courses in cinema and TV in Canada and Egypt.